ddeereAMCHS/1101-Class-Car/README.md

 The Toyota 4Runner is a gas guzzler\
 The Toyota 4Runner is spacious\
 HONK\
-The Toyota 4Runner cannot travel 332.5 miles on a full tank of gas
+The Toyota 4Runner cannot travel 332.5 miles on a full tank of gas\
+Chevy Suburban\
+The Chevy Suburban is not a gas guzzler\
+The Chevy Suburban is spacious\
+HONK\
+The Chevy Suburban can travel 332.5 miles on a full tank of gas